Avon Gorge: Geology and formation

 In the 18th century the gorge was quarried to produce building stone for the city.
 Stone was taken by boat into the floating harbour.
 In the 19th century celestine was discovered in Leigh Court estate and the Miles family authorised quarrying.
-Between 1880 and 1920 Bristol was producing 90% of the world's Celestine, but the enterprise did not last long into the 20th century.
+Between 1880 and 1920 Bristol was producing 90% of the world's celestine, but the enterprise did not last long into the 20th century.
 Bristol Diamonds, brilliant quartz crystals found in geodes in dolomitic conglomerate in the gorge, were popular souvenirs for visitors to the Hotwells spa in the eighteenth and nineteenth centuries.
-Quarries on the Bristol side of the gorge are now popular with climbers and are a habitat for Peregrine falcons and other wildlife.
+Cliffs along the gorge are inhabited by peregrine falcons.

 Ecology

 The steep walls of the gorge support some rare fauna and flora, including species unique to the gorge.
-There are a total of 24 rare plant species and two unique trees: the Bristol and Wilmotts's whitebeams.
+There are a total of 24 rare plant species and two unique trees: the Bristol whitebeam and Wilmotts's whitebeam.
 Other notable plants include Bristol rock cress, Bristol onion, spiked speedwell, autumn squill and honewort.
 Because of its steep sides, there are many parts of the gorge on which trees cannot grow, making way for smaller plants.
 The gorge is also home to rare invertebrate species.
 The gorge has a microclimate around 1 degree warmer than the surrounding land.
 The steep south-west facing sides receive the afternoon sunlight, but are partially sheltered from the prevailing winds.
 When winds come from the Bristol Channel in the north west they may be funnelled into the gorge, creating harsh and wet conditions.

 The steep gorge walls make an ideal habitat for peregrine falcons, with a plentiful supply of food nearby in the form of pigeons and gulls.
 Peregrines have a history of nesting in the gorge, but having become rare in the British Isles they did not breed and were rarely seen in the gorge after the 1930s.
 In 1990 Peregrines returned to the gorge, and have successfully bred in most of the following years.
 On warm days a strong uplift forms in the gorge, on which birds of prey soar while hunting.
 The gorge also houses large populations of Jackdaw and horseshoe bats, both of which find homes in the caves and bridge buttresses.